-An alternative to 15.113 Economics III for students who have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.911 Mathematics II or 10.921 Higher Mathematics II.
+An alternative to 15.113 Economics III for students who have passed 10.111 Pure Mathematics II or 10.121 Higher Pure Mathematics II or 10.921 Higher Mathematics II.

 The syllabus of 15.113 Economics III will be covered using more advanced mathematical techniques.